Paint The Kitchen Red

 Notes

-• * If using tamarind concentrate, start with 1 tsp mixed with 1 tsp hot water and add more to taste.
+• If using tamarind concentrate, start with 1 teaspoon mixed with 1 teaspoon hot water and add more to taste.

 Nutrition